 Baby gates and barriers are meant to stop toddlers falling down stairs but unfortunately this older-type gate, which opens criss-cross like an accordion, can trap a child's head or clothes and is too easy to climb.
 Overseas they've caused major injuries and deaths.

 Pools are expensive to put in, but buying second-hand isn't always the bargain it seems.
 Not only can second-hand pools come with cracks and other defects in their shells, they may also be supplied with old and dangerous skimmer boxes (part of the filtration system) which have been responsible for serious injuries.

 If the skimmer box can be sat in, or if there is damage to it, you have to replace it before your pool can be used.
 And if you buy a house with an existing pool, make sure you check the skimmer box and the pool fence (see below) before you take the plunge.

-CHOICE tests have shown that even many new pool fences were poorly constructed and failed the safety standard – so if you're buying a second-hand pool fence you're taking some real risks.
+CHOICE tests of pool fences have found models that are poorly constructed and fail the safety standard.
+So if you're buying a second-hand pool fencing, you're taking some real risks.